justinian/jsix/README.md

 ### Building and running jsix

-Once the toolchain has been set up, running Bonnibel's `pb` command will set up the build configuration, and `ninja -C build` will actually run the build.
+Once the toolchain has been set up, running Bonnibel's `pb init` command will set up the build configuration, and `pb build` will actually run the build.
 If you have `qemu-system-x86_64` installed, the `qemu.sh` script will to run jsix in QEMU `-nographic` mode.

 I personally run this either from a real debian amd64 testing/buster machine or a windows WSL debian testing/buster installation.
 The following should be enough to set up such a system to build the kernel:

-    sudo apt install qemu-system-x86 nasm clang-6.0 mtools python3-pip curl
-    sudo update-alternatives /usr/bin/clang clang /usr/bin/clang-6.0 1000
+    sudo apt install qemu-system-x86 nasm clang-6.0 mtools curl sudo update-alternatives /usr/bin/clang clang /usr/bin/clang-6.0 1000
     sudo update-alternatives /usr/bin/clang++ clang++ /usr/bin/clang++-6.0 1000
-    sudo pip3 install bonnibel
+	curl -L -o pb https://github.com/justinian/bonnibel/releases/download/2.0.0/pb_linux_amd64 && chmod a+x pb